 Also called cedar nut oil or pine seed oil, it is extracted from the edible seeds of many species of pine trees.
-Pine nut oil has a delicate flavor and sweet aroma.
+Pine nut oil has a delicate flavour and sweet aroma.

 The oil from the European and American pine varieties are used for culinary purposes while that from the Siberian and Korean pines is used for medicinal purposes as it contains a high percentage of pinolenic acid.

-Pine nut oil is not used during the cooking process as it has a low smoke point but is added to cooked foods for added flavor.
+Pine nut oil is not used during the cooking process as it has a low smoke point but is added to cooked foods for added flavour.